-2.2.5 The grid connection corridor is located on the northern valley face of the Nant Dbu, and extends east of the Proposed Development near to Pistyll-gwyn.
+2.2.5 The grid connection corridor is located on the northern valley face of the Nant Ddu, and extends east of the Proposed Development north of Ty-Bwmpyn Road.
 The grid connection runs from an elevation of approximately 400m AOD to 270m AOD.